-All people live with dignity in safe, healthy, and affordable homes within communities of opportunity.
+All people live with dignity in safe, healthy, and affordable homes within communities of opportunity

-Through education, advocacy and leadership, HDC supports and inspires its members as they work collaboratively to meet the housing needs of limited-income people throughout King County.
+Through education, advocacy and leadership, HDC supports and inspires its members as they work collaboratively to meet the housing needs of limited-income people throughout King County

-As an advocate, broker, and convener of and for our members, the Housing Development Consortium of Seattle-King County supports and inspires our 150+ member organizations as they work collaboratively to meet the housing needs of limited-income people throughout the region.
+As an advocate, broker, and convener of and for our members, the Housing Development Consortium of Seattle-King County has supported and inspired our 160+ member organizations for three decades.

 Together, our members work collaboratively to meet the housing needs of people with limited incomes throughout the region.

 Each night, 122,900 individuals, 19,700 of whom are children, go home to rental units and affordable homes created or preserved by HDC’s member-based network.
 Click Here to learn how HDC members are working to make an impact.